Frontendland/webcoreui/README.md

 </p>

 > [!IMPORTANT]
 > This library is still in early development.
-New changes can break existing functionality, and no functionality should be considered final.
+New changes can break existing functionality, and no functionality should be considered final at this stage.
 The library will be considered stable once it reaches v1.0.

 ---
 ## Table of Contents